bezzantsam/bezzantsam/README.md

 - 👋 Hi, I’m @bezzantsam
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development using javascript
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on projects using React, blockchain
 - 📫 How to reach me bezzantsam@gmail.com